BirdOfChaos/lz4/README.md

 # LZ4 compression / decompression

 ## Description
 A simple lz4 library in C that can do compression and decompression.
 It is meant to be simple and easily portable to other platforms.
-Can compress files of memory arrays.
+Can compress files or memory arrays.
 Works in little endian and big endian environments.
 ### Note
 2021-12-06: apparently the C port was already done years ago for [version 1.10 of LZ4X](https://github.com/nemequ/lz4x)

 ## TODO

-**Separate into compress/decompress library**
-- With a test main program
+**Write a test make target**
-- Will allow for easy integration in other projects

 **Create switch for older architecture**
 - Probably a define at compile time